Pear Shaped Diamond Guide

 The term “pear shaped diamond” is widely used to describe a diamond with a rounded end on one side and a tapering, pointed end on the other.
 The shape resembles that of a pear fruit, hence the name.
 The rounded end is typically worn facing up towards the wearer’s hand.

-The term “teardrop diamond” emphasizes the resemblance to a tear or droplet, which is where the “teardrop” name comes from.
+The term “teardrop diamond” emphasises the resemblance to a tear or droplet, which is where the “teardrop” name comes from.
 “Teardrop” often carries a more emotional connotation, connecting the shape to sentiments and symbolism.
 Teardrop diamonds can refer to a broader category that includes both pear-shaped diamonds and briolette-cut diamonds.
-Briolette-cut diamonds are a subset of teardrop diamonds and are characterized by multiple triangular facets that create a unique and brilliant appearance.
+Briolette-cut diamonds are a subset of teardrop diamonds and are characterised by multiple triangular facets that create a unique and brilliant appearance.

 How to wear a pear shaped ring